 Science & Arts’s undergraduate program in speech-language pathology prepares students for graduate study in the field, but also offers an avenue for students interested in pursuing advanced degrees in other health professions, law, psychology, special education, or gerontology.

-Because of the trimester schedule at USAO, the undergraduate degree in speech-language pathology can be completed in three years, through the degree program provided by an individual academic advisor.
-To learn more about our division of Education and Speech-Language Pathology visit their webpage.
+Our undergraduate degree in speech-language pathology can be completed in three years through a customized degree program provided by an individual academic advisor.

 With 47 hours of specialized courses, the program includes both academic and clinical work.
 Science & Arts’s John A. Morris Speech and Language Clinic allows students a rare opportunity to gain hands-on experience in the discipline while still in college.